Alro10/DiCE/README.rst

 * Support for PyTorch and scikit-learn models
 * Support for using DiCE for debugging machine learning models
 * Support for other algorithms for generating counterfactual explanations
-* Incorporating causal constraints when generating counterfactual explanations
+* Incorporating causal constraints when generating counterfactual explanations ( Checkout the DiCE_getting_started_feasible.ipynb in notebooks )

 Contributing